-PHYSICS DEPARTMENT POLICY FOR PROMOTION FROM ASSOCIATE TO FULL TEACHING PROFESSOR
+PHYSICS DEPARTMENT POLICY FOR PROMOTION FROM ASSISTANT TO ASSOCIATE TEACHING PROFESSOR

-The Department of Physics has developed the following written policy for use in evaluating candidates for promotion to the rank of Full Teaching Professors.
+The Department of Physics has developed the following written policy for use in evaluating candidates for promotion from the rank of assistant to associate teaching professor.
 The department reserves the right to change this policy from time to time in accordance with the needs of the department.
 The policy is not to be construed as creating any contractual right to promotion.
-No one should construe performance appraisals as a guarantee of a positive evaluation for promotion.
-The criteria and procedures set forth in The Campus Faculty Handbook, and the policies and procedures of general application referred to in or authorized by the University's Bylaws or in the policy resolutions in implementation of the Bylaws, shall govern in the event of any conflict with this department's policies or procedures.
+No one should construe performance appraisals or reappointment as a guarantee of a positive promotion decision.
+The criteria and procedures set forth in The Criteria and Procedures set forth in The Criteria and Procedures of general application referred to in or authorized by the University's Bylaws or in the policy resolutions in implementation of the Bylaws, shall govern in the event of any conflict with this department's policies or procedures.